santiagonar1/tum-tastic-thesis/template/chapters/theory.typ

   = Theory <ch:theory>
   Check references style: @ch:theory, @theory:sec:first and @theory:sec:second.
   Also @theory:subsec:first and @theory:subsec:second.
-Bibliography does not work when compiling a standalone chapter: @knuth1990literate @lamport1994latex
+Bibliography does not work when compiling a standalone chapter: @knuth1990literate
+  @lamport1994latex.
+We can also have smart abbreviations, like @PDE and @PDE.

   #insert-par(3)